• Home

 • Apps

-This was frustrating and I made a note to do thing differently this year.
+This was frustrating and I made a note to do things differently this year, here are some of the summer enrichment ideas I came up with.

 One thing I purchased were Brain Quest workbooks, one for my 3rd grader and one for my Kindergartner.